SerenityOS/serenity/Base/usr/share/man/man1/Calculator.md

 ## Description

 `Calculator` is a graphical calculator application.
 It supports basic arithmetic calculations in addition to special operations.
-It also has convenient shortcuts for mathmatical constants such as Pi.
+It also has convenient shortcuts for mathematical constants such as Pi.